Fortress 2: Re-Entry

 Fortress 2: Re-Entry is a 2000 science fiction action film directed by Geoff Murphy.
-It is the sequel to 1992's Fortress.
+It is the sequel to 1992's Fortress and the second installment in the Fortress film series.
 In the film, the principal actor Christopher Lambert reprises his role as John Henry Brennick, still on the run from the MenTel Corporation.
 Lambert was the only original actor to reprise his role; Loryn Locklin, who played Karen B. Brennick from the first film, did not return for the sequel and she was played by Beth Toussaint.

+Fortress 2: Re-Entry was released by TriStar Pictures in Australia on March 3, 2000 and in the United States on April 25, 2000.